-- > 7 May: Courses starting in 2020 are available in the UCAS search tool. - 21 May: UCAS Undergraduate Apply the application system for those applying to courses starting in 2020 - becomes available for registration only, allowing your child to start filling in their application. - 4 September: Completed applications can be paid for and sent to UCAS.
-Applications can't be sent until all sections are complete, the reference is added, and the application fee has been paid. - 15 October (18:00 UK time): Deadline for applications to the universities of Oxford and Cambridge, and for most courses in medicine, dentistry, and veterinary medicine/science.
-An application can still be sent after this date, but the universities and colleges concerned cannot guarantee they'll give it equal consideration.
+- 2 May: Courses starting in 2024 are available in the UCAS search tool. - ▶ 16 May: UCAS Undergraduate application live for registrations for 2024 entry courses.
+Your child can start their application but cannot submit it to UCAS until September. - ▶ 12 July: Conservatoire applications open for 2024 entry.
+From this date, applicants can register, pay, and send their applications. - 5 September: Completed UCAS Undergraduate applications can be paid for and sent to UCAS.
+Applications can't be sent until all sections are complete, the reference is added, and the application fee has been paid. - > 2 October: Application deadline for conservatoire music applications.
+Applications for dance, drama, and musical theatre courses may have a different deadline - check conservatoires' websites for information.